Berlusconi wins confidence vote but still weak

-ROME Italian Prime Minister Silvio Berlusconi won a vote of confidence on Friday, giving his struggling centre-right government a new, but probably short, lease of life.
+ROME Italian Prime Minister Silvio Berlusconi won a vote of confidence on Friday, giving his struggling center-right government a new, but probably short, lease of life.

 Berlusconi, who said before the vote that the country would be thrown into economic and social catastrophe if his government collapsed now, won the vote 316 for and 301 against.

-The result was in doubt until the last minute and even some centre-right members expressed uncertainty and showed nervousness before the vote on whether the government would pull through.
+The result was in doubt until the last minute and even some center-right members expressed uncertainty and showed nervousness before the vote on whether the government would pull through.

-The situation was so tense that some in the centre-right went into last-minute horse-trading meetings with Berlusconi, who is trying to contain a rebellion in his coalition.
+The situation was so tense that some in the center-right went into last-minute horse-trading meetings with Berlusconi, who is trying to contain a rebellion in his coalition.

 There was even doubt until the last minute if the quorum making the vote valid existed since most of the opposition boycotted the first round of the vote.